 Pop the dough into a moderately hot over (180C/350F), preferably with the convection function on, for about 30 minutes or so, or until the top is browned to your liking.
 (Again, I like mine crunchier than most.)

-Take the focaccia out of the oven, let it cool off a bit on a rack and eat!
+Take the pan out of the oven, let things cool off a bit on a rack and eat!

 Focaccia is equally good, in my book, either warm from the oven or at room temperature.
 I like mine with lots of seasonings (as you can tell from the photos!) but most you will find are much more restrained.